VCCT-PROG2A-2025-G1/PROG_6221_ST10438409_Part_3_POE/README.md

 #\PROG_6221_ST10438409_Part_3_POE\README.md
 # Cybersecurity Chatbot

-This project is a comprehensive GUI-based chatbot application designed to educate users on a wide range of cybersecurity topics.
+This project is a comprehensive, console and GUI-based chatbot application designed to educate users on a wide range of cybersecurity topics.
 The chatbot provides interactive, personalized conversations to help users understand best practices in areas such as password security, phishing scams, safe browsing, social engineering, and more.
 The latest version (Part 3) introduces a modernized user experience with Windows Forms, advanced task and reminder management, activity logging, and a mini-quiz feature.

 ---